CBD & kava share many similarities. Here, we’ll compare what makes these two relaxing supplements similar & what makes them different.

 None of the kavalactones in kava bear any resemblance structurally to the cannabinoids found in hemp or marijuana.
 However, one of them — yangonin — does interact with the CB2 endocannabinoid receptors to exert its effects.

 There are a lot of active ingredients in hemp extract — the primary ingredient is, of course, CBD.

-It’s possible to buy products that contain pure CBD (CBD isolates), but most experts agree full-spectrum hemp extracts that contain all the other plant chemicals manufactured by the hemp plant is much more effective overall.
+It’s possible to buy products that contain pure CBD (CBD isolates), but most experts agree full-spectrum hemp extracts that contain all the other plant chemicals manufactured by the hemp plant are much more effective overall.